Overall Score 7.0 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Buds by 0.5 hours

-The JBL Wave Buds have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
-Its lights display the charging status of your device and case.
+The JBL Wave Buds have a battery level indicator, an indicator notifies you when the device has a low battery.
+Its lights display the charging status of your device and charging case.

-JLab Go Air too have a battery level indicator, charging indicators enable you determine the charging state of your earbuds, if charged fully, or the battery is running low.
+JLab Go Air too have a battery level indicator, these allow you tell the charging state of your earbuds, if charged fully, or having a low battery.

-JBL Wave Buds use USB TYPE-C, a standard connector for transmitting both data and power through a single cable.
+The JBL Wave Buds have USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-The JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JBL Wave Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 JLab Go Air has a Bluetooth version of 5,